sara-sabr/ITStrategy/_pages/en/capabilities.md

 ### 1.2.
 Continuous Integration and Deployment

 - Code commits trigger a build of the software.
 [1-7]
-- The % of code commits that result in a software build without manual intervention.
+- The % of code commits that result in a software build without manual intervention. [%]
 - Code commits trigger a series of automated tests.
 [1-7]
-- The % of code commits that result in a suite of automated tests being run without manual intervention.
+- The % of code commits that result in a suite of automated tests being run without manual intervention. [%]
 - Automated builds and tests are executed successfully every day.
 [1-7]
-- The % of automated builds and the percentage of automated tests that are executed successfully every day.
+- The % of automated builds and the percentage of automated tests that are executed successfully every day. [%]
 - Current builds are available to testers for exploratory testing.
 [1-7]
 - Developers get feedback from the acceptance and performance tests every day.
 [1-7]
-- The % of tests that provide feedback that is available to developers within a day.
+- The % of tests that provide feedback that is available to developers within a day. [%]
 - Broken builds are fixed immediately [1-7]
-- How much time between the build breaking and having it fixed, either with a check-in that fixes the problem, or by reverting the breaking change.
+- How much time between the build breaking and having it fixed, either with a check-in that fixes the problem, or by reverting the breaking change. [time]
-- The % of automation in your deployment pipeline
+- The % of automation in your deployment pipeline [%]
 - How much time spent on delays in the deployment pipeline?
 - Adequate test data is available to run full automated test suites.
 [1-7]
 - Test data for automated test suites can be acquired on demand.
 [1-7]
 - Test data doesn’t limit or constrain the automated tests that teams can run.
 [1-7]
-- The % of features that undergo security review early in the design process.
+- The % of features that undergo security review early in the design process. [%]
 - Security reviews DO NOT slow down the development cycle.
 [0-7]
-- The % of security requirements that are included in the automated testing process.
+- The % of security requirements that are included in the automated testing process. [%]
 - Security supplies teams with an ample number of approved libraries, packages, and toolchains for use.
 [0-7]

 #### Scoring